 Labguru offers various additional, important features which ensure traceability, such as a full audit trail and version history, time-stamped signatures, attributable actions, and more.

-To learn more, read our blog about GxP here.
+To learn more, read our blog The Best Electronic Lab Notebook for GxP Compliance.